-During the Civil War, thousand of recruits were recruited and mustered out from Camp Lincoln at Fort Leavenworth.
+During the Civil War, thousands were recruited and mustered out from Camp Lincoln at Fort Leavenworth.
 Between 1861 and 1865, the regular army formed the foundation on which volunteer forces were built.
-Fort Leavenworth was considered a rich prize byConfederate General Sterling Price who advanced towards the fort in 1864.
-Before reaching the fort, however, he was defeated in the battle of Westport, Missouri on October 23, 1864.
+Fort Leavenworth was considered a rich prize by Confederate General Sterling Price, who advanced towards the fort in 1864.
+Before reaching the fort, however, he was defeated in the battle of Westport, Missouri, on October 23, 1864.

 Railroads stretching towards the west came under increasing attack by the Plains Indians during the Civil War.
 Because the western posts were undermanned, Confederate prisoners were called upon to help fight the hostile Indians.
 Five of these regiments were outfitted at Fort Leavenworth.

 For the next 30 years, Fort Leavenworth became the chief base of operations on the Indian frontier; their primary mission – to control the American Indian tribes on the Western plains.
 Between 1865 and 1891, the Army had more than 1,000 combat engagements with Apache, Modoc, Cheyenne, Ute, Nez Perce, Comanche, Kiowa, Kickapoo, and other tribes.
 The Indians wanted to maintain their lands and freedom, and the United States government wanted to place the Indians on reservations.
 With the constant breaking of treaties and an inability to send the Indians promised supplies, the Indians did not feel compelled to keep treaties on their own end.
 Fort Leavenworth was directly involved in the Indian Wars through 1878 when Chief Joseph’s Nez Perce tribe was detained at the fort after their defeat in 1877.